 Finance of America posted steep losses in the second quarter and has pledged to eliminate a significant percentage of its workforce to contain the financial fallout.

 As with other lenders seeing huge declines in mortgage origination volume, Finance of America’s traditional mortgage business took a hit due to tumbling refinance volumes and an increase in spreads on both non-agency and agency mortgage products, which resulted in revenue reductions.

-The traditional mortgage business notched $4.23 billion in funded volume in the first quarter, down 17% quarter over quarter and 39% year over year.
+The traditional mortgage business notched $4.23 billion in funded volume in the second quarter, down 17% quarter over quarter and 39% year over year.
 Refinance volume dropped 64% between the first and second quarter.

 “Spreads on both agency and non agency mortgages increased to new highs in a matter of weeks,” Johan Gericke, CFO of Finance of America, told analysts.
 “This meteoric rise in both rates and credit spreads put tremendous pressures on our origination businesses.”